cncartistsec/WiFi-Pineapple-Pager-Themes/README.md

 # WiFi-Pineapple-Pager-Themes
-Themes for the Hak5 WiFi Pineapple Pager by cncartist

-Themes are installed to the pager by copying the theme's folder to the theme directory on the pager: /root/themes/
+Themes for the Hak5 WiFi Pineapple Pager by cncartist.
+Themes are installed to the pager by copying the theme's folder to the theme directory on the pager: "/root/themes/"

 Ex. /root/themes/Space_Horror/